 All performance information will be reported to the Management Committee.

-9.2 The Director/Housing Services Manager will recommend annual targets for current and former tenant arrears as a percentage of the net rent due in the financial year.
+9.2 The Director will recommend annual targets for current and former tenant arrears as a percentage of the net rent due in the financial year.

 RISK MANAGEMENT

-10.1 The Management Committee will consider the Risk management factors of arrears and recovery of charges including:
+10.1 The Management Committee will consider the risk management factors of arrears and recovery of charges including:

 Financial risk through potential failure to ensure that enough income is collected to cover operating costs